nitk-nest/NeST/examples/mpeg-dash/README.md

 In all the examples below, NeST will require a video file which will be utilised for streaming.
 The user is advised to perform any one of the following tasks:
 i.
 Either copy a video file in the same directory as these examples and rename it as 'video.mp4', or ii.
 Set the 'VIDEO_PATH' variable in the example to the path of the video file of the user's choice.

 If the path specified by 'VIDEO_PATH' is invalid, then the API will automatically resort to downloading a sample 15-second video from the Internet as a fallback mechanism.
+The sample video will be downloaded from https://commondatastorage.googleapis.com/gtv-videos-bucket/sample/ForBiggerEscapes.mp4 .

 The encoded chunks will be generated and dumped in a folder named `mpeg-dash-encoded-chunks` in the same directory as the example program.